Gaurav619916/Sales-Performance-Analysis/README.md

 - Profit Margin: 39.84%
 - Top-Selling Product: 1992 Ferrari 360 Spider Red
 - Goal Achievement for 2004-2005: 54.97% above the target
+# Key Business Takeaways
+- Classic Cars are the highest revenue-generating category.
+- November is the best-performing month for sales.
+- The 1992 Ferrari 360 Spider Red is the top-selling product.
+- The company exceeded sales goals by 54.97% in 2004 & 2005.
+- Highest sales concentration is in America & Europe.